Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

 The emphasis on series is explained by several factors.
-At the end of 2019, the Disney corporation launched its analogue of Netflix — the Disney+ streaming service, on which all MCU projects, both series and films, began to be released.
-And although the experiment with the simultaneous premiere in cinemas and on streaming failed — the COVID-19 pandemic also contributed to this — the service became a partial justification for the decline in the quality of Marvel products and not only.
-They say that if the film does not recoup its costs in theaters, it will make up for it on streaming, no big deal, and an abundance of series was needed to fill the service with content — no one thought about quality!
+At the end of 2019, Disney launched its analogue to Netflix — the Disney+ streaming service, where all MCU projects, both series and films, began to be released.
+And although the experiment with simultaneous premieres in cinemas and on streaming failed — the COVID-19 pandemic also contributed to this — the service became a partial justification for the decline in the quality of Marvel products and more.
+They say, if the film doesn't pay off at the box office, it will make up for it on streaming, no big deal, and the abundance of series was needed to fill the service with content — no one thought about quality!

-It's also because the studio decided to turn a perfectly calibrated universe into an analogue of comics, where there are a huge number of different series, most of which lead to nothing and are not connected with each other in any way.
-The series were also supposed to be a small extension, not obligating the viewer to anything — the so-called "tie-ins".
+Also, the studio decided to turn the perfectly calibrated universe into an analogue of comics, where there are a huge number of different series, most of which lead nowhere and are not connected to each other in any way.
+The series were also supposed to be a small extension, not obligating the viewer to anything — the so-called "tie-ins."

-But it's one thing to draw a comic — it takes 5-10 people at most, or even less, and several weeks/months to create.
+But it's one thing to draw a comic — it takes at most 5-10 people, or even less, and several weeks/months to create.
 It's quite another to shoot a film/series, which costs hundreds of millions of dollars and months/years of production.
-Here, even if you see that your strategy is not working, you can't just cancel everything — it takes years.
-And if you have to change something, then money and plot hooks simply fly down the drain — which is what happened.
+Here, even if you see that your strategy isn't working, you can't just cancel everything — it takes years.
+And if you have to change something, the money and plot hooks simply go down the drain — which is what happened.

-We should also not forget about the banal overdose of attention for viewers and the studios themselves: people are tired of watching unnecessary projects, and the corporation's production capacity turned out to be overloaded — before, when only 2-3 films were released per year, it suited everyone.
-Changes after the "Infinity Saga" were needed, but Kevin Feige and the others clearly did not think through all their possible consequences — fortunately, they understood this and changed their approach.
+One should also not forget about the banal overdose of attention for viewers and the studios themselves: people are tired of watching unnecessary projects, and the corporation's production capacities turned out to be overloaded — before, when only 2-3 films were released per year, it suited everyone.
+Changes after the "Infinity Saga" were needed, but Kevin Feige and the others clearly didn't think through all their possible consequences — fortunately, they understood this and changed their approach.

-The phases have a similar problem.
+The problem is similar with phases.
 Previously, each phase meant some kind of common arc:

-Now Disney had to radically change its plans, removing Kang and immediately delivering a double trump card in the form of Doctor Doom, whose role will be played by Robert Downey Jr. His return cost the "mouse house" a very large sum: the amounts range from 70-80 to 220 million, depending on the source.
-You can shoot a whole film for this money!
+Now Disney has had to radically change its plans, removing Kang and immediately delivering a double trump card in the form of Doctor Doom, who will be played by Robert Downey Jr. His return cost the "mouse house" a very large sum: the amounts range from 70-80 to 220 million, depending on the source.
+You can shoot a whole film for that money!

 Jesse Grant / Getty